Nassau-Shatford Baseball Frequently Asked Questions

 What equipment does my child need?

 A team-specific shirt/jersey and hat will be provided for your child.
-For the minors/majors level, you will need a belt and socks that are team color specific.

 Am I required to do fundraising?